 Stay up to date with the latest programming by joining the program listhost.

 Workshops and Guest Speakers

 Careers in Science, Computation, Innovation, and Engineering invites alumni and partners to expose students to the breadth of opportunities available and provides a forum for students to explore paths, dive into the latest industry trends, and meet potential mentors.
-Paths explored have included materials science, neuroscience, technology virtualization, digital innovation, space visualization, patent law, museum design, policy and ethics, molecular engineering, cyber security, medical affairs, science outreach to the public, architecture, and molecular gastronomy.
+Paths explored have included materials science, neuroscience, chemical engineering, technology virtualization, digital innovation, space visualization, patent law, museum design, policy and ethics, molecular engineering, cyber security, science outreach to the public, architecture, and molecular gastronomy.